RobotnikAutomation/robot_simulation/README.md

 - `has_safety_module`: Flag to simulate a safety module.

-Example: To run the simulation of a rbrobout without navigation and localization with safety module in the world *demo*:
+Example: To simulate a rbrobout without navigation and localization with safety module in the world *demo*:
 ```bash
 roslaunch robot_sim rbrobout_complete.launch launch_loc_nav:=false has_safety_module:=true sim_world:=demo
 ```